ryran/upvm/README.md

 ### Install

-You can clone the git repo and execute `upvm.py` from it.
-For rpm installation in RHEL 7.2+ and Fedora 22+:
+You can clone the git repo and execute `upvm.py` from it OR for rpm installation in RHEL 7.2+ and Fedora 22+ you can do the following (which will pull in all required libvirt/libguestfs dependencies):

 1. `dnf install http://people.redhat.com/rsawhill/rpms/latest-rsawaroha-release.rpm`
 1. `dnf install upvm`